-Gorgias (pronounced ‘gorgeous’) is a customer support platform built for e-commerce companies!
-Connect all of your customer service channels: email, chat, phone, Messenger, Facebook, Instagram, and SMS and manage all of them from inside one Gorgias dashboard.
+Gorgias is a customer support platform built for e-commerce companies.
+Connect your customer service channels (email, chat, phone, Messenger, Facebook, Instagram, and SMS) and manage them from a single Gorgias dashboard.

-Digioh’s Gorgias integration allows you to push leads as Customers, Tickets, Events, or Tags to your Gorgias Dashboard with pop-up forms, lightboxes, surveys, and quizzes.
-For example, when a user submits Digioh Lightbox (Form) on your website it will create a Real-time Customer or Ticket in Gorgias using this integration.
-We will integrate Gorgias Rest API with Digioh to pass the leads.
+Digioh’s Gorgias integration lets you push leads as Customers, Tickets, Events, or Tags to your Gorgias dashboard from pop-ups, forms, surveys, and quizzes.
+For example, when a user submits a Digioh form on your website, this integration can create a real-time Customer or Ticket in Gorgias.
+Under the hood, Digioh calls the Gorgias REST API to pass the lead.

-Before setting up your integration, you will need the following parameters from Gorgias :
+Before setting up your integration, you’ll need the following from Gorgias:

-• Your Gorgias Domain You can retrieve this from the URL after you have logged in to Gorgias.
-For example: if the URL is https://acme.gorgias.com, then “acme” is your Gorgias domain.
+- Your Gorgias domain retrieve this from the URL after you log in to Gorgias.
+If your URL is https://acme.gorgias.com, your Gorgias domain is acme.

-4. Enter your domain and necessary permissions.
-You will be redirected to Gorgias to authorize the app install.
+- 6. After entering your domain and selecting permissions, click Install.
+You’ll be redirected to Gorgias to authorize the app install.

 {